clebert/onecfg-rust/README.md

 ## Defining the format of the config files to be generated

-It's important to note that only config files directly or indirectly defined in an extended onecfg file can be generated and patched.
-A config file under a specific path should only be defined once across all extended onecfg files.

-When extending onecfg files, ensure that there are no conflicting definitions for the same file paths.
-If a conflict occurs, you may need to either modify your custom `onecfg.json` file or create a new onecfg file to resolve the issue.

 In your `onecfg.json` file, you can define the format of the config files as shown below: